stefanwille/git-branch-delete/README.md

 # git-branch-delete

-This program makes it comfortable to select and delete a several Git branches in one step.
+Interactive command line tool that makes it comfortable to delete several Git branches at once.

 ## Installation